Astrophysical constraints on the cold equation of state of the strongly interacting matter: Introduction

 \section{Introduction}

-One of the central goals in heavy-ion physics is to explore the properties and phase diagram of strongly interacting matter.
-At present, this matter can be probed experimentally only in limited regions of the phase diagram: at very low baryon chemical potential (e.g., RHIC at Brookhaven and the LHC at CERN) \citep{PHENIX,STAR,ALICE} and around normal nuclear density (ordinary nuclear physics).
-In the low-chemical-potential regime, lattice QCD provides first-principles reliable results \citep{Aoki2006,Borsanyi2013}.
-At extremely high chemical potentials (corresponding to densities of roughly $\rho\approx 40\rho_0$, with $\rho_0$ the nuclear saturation density), perturbative QCD becomes applicable \citep{Gorda:2022jvk}.
-However, at intermediate chemical potentials—where the critical end point is expected to reside—the properties of strongly interacting matter remain largely unknown, both experimentally and theoretically.
+One of the central goals in nuclear physics is to explore the properties and phase diagram of strongly interacting matter.
+At present, this matter can be probed experimentally by heavy ion collisions only in limited regions of the phase diagram: at very low baryon chemical potential (e.g., RHIC at Brookhaven and the LHC at CERN) \citep{PHENIX,STAR,ALICE} and around normal nuclear density (ordinary nuclear physics).
+Reliable theoretical calculations exist in the low baryon chemical potential regime, lattice Quantum Chromodynamics (QCD) providing first-principles results \citep{Aoki2006,Borsanyi2013}.
+At extremely high baryon chemical potentials (corresponding to densities of roughly $\rho\approx 40\rho_0$, with $\rho_0$ the nuclear saturation density), perturbative QCD becomes applicable \citep{Gorda:2022jvk}.
+However, at intermediate baryon chemical potentials—where the critical end point is expected to reside—the properties of strongly interacting matter remain largely unknown, both experimentally and theoretically.

 The forthcoming accelerator and detector facilities, such as NICA/MPD and FAIR/CBM, are expected to probe strongly interacting dense matter at temperatures of about 70–120 MeV \citep{HADES2019}.
 In contrast, at temperatures close to zero there is no terrestrial experiment capable of accessing the properties of dense matter.